 Or certainly I’ve thought about what if there was another me out there, a twin or a clone of some kind.
 Wouldn’t it be utterly fascinating to meet such a person, to find out how their life had played out differently from my own, what different choices they had made and what the consequences had been?

 Or even more fancifully, I’ve thought about meeting an older or a younger version of me.
 Leaving aside the paradoxes of time travel and all that, I’d love to be able to go back and observe the 15 year old, 20 year old, whatever, version of me, and tell him whatever I think would be of most value (which would basically be, “Hey, don’t fuck up by doing x, y, and z like I did”).

-We kind of do that with child raising and teaching and such already.
+We kind of do that with child raising and teaching already.
 That’s one of the reasons I’m drawn to kids and young people in general I think.
-It’s like I want whatever I’ve learned through life experience and such to have some value for someone other than just me, to survive in some form by being passed on to people who can most benefit from it.
+It’s like I want whatever I’ve learned through life experience to have some value for someone other than just me, to survive in some form by being passed on to people who can most benefit from it.

 Three Identical Strangers shows that there can be an important dark side to something as bizarre and unexpected as discovering as an adult that you’ve always had a twin sibling (or triplet siblings).
 But there’s also a reason that such a case is fodder for talk shows as a feel-good story sure to draw in audiences.
 In spite of all that follows, for me the feel-good aspects of Bobby initially telling that story about his discovery of his triplet David never fully left me.
 There really is something magical about it, and I’m still not fully convinced that all things considered the triplets would have been better off had they never known of each other’s existence, or even had they all been raised in the same household.